-The Carpathian Mountains: The Wildest Side
+The Carpathian Mountains: The Wildest Side of Europe

 The Carpathian Mountains stretch for more than 900 km inside Romania, in the shape of an arch that isolates Transylvania from the rest of the country.
 Their territory is covered by vast areas of pristine forests, in fact the largest track of unfragmented forests left in Central Europe, and is home to the largest brown bear population in Europe and 45% of the big carnivores’ population of the continent (brown bears, lynx, wolves).

-In Romania, the Carpathian Mountains are divided in three groups (the Eastern, the Southern, the Western) according to their geographic position, and are bordered by vast areas of plateaus and hills.
-Each group has distinct landscapes as they developed on various types of rocks (glacial, karstic, structural, and volcanic.
+In Romania, the Carpathian Mountains are divided into three groups — the Eastern, the Southern, the Western — according to their geographic position, and are bordered by vast areas of plateaus and hills.
+Each group has distinct landscapes as they developed on various types of rocks: glacial, karstic, structural, and volcanic.

 Uncovering the Romanian Carpathians is truly a unique experience due to their diversity, wilderness and breathtaking landscapes.
 Moreover, exploring these mountains will give you the chance of traveling to small and remote rural communities with distinct cultures and traditional lifestyles, no longer existent in other parts of Europe.